Manganese Mission Accomplished

 In sum, I am pleased with what Genuine Manganese blue adds to my palette, and also pleased that PB 15:3 (especially when mixed with Cobalt Teal PG 50) can come so close.
 However, there is something that will always be intriguing to me about the idea that some paints are not duplicable through other means, and that they have a specific note that others can try to approximate, but can never really add.

 Have you experimented with genuine Manganese Blue, or any of its substitutes?
-I would enjoy hearing what's worked for you below.
+Let me know what's worked for you in the comments below!